-A lot of people, me included, hey, if I was running my house, particularly one that I lived in for a long time, it was very personal to me, you just get all those like horrible thoughts of pet owners that don’t take care of their pets or allow their pets to jump on the furniture and scratch the floors.
+A lot of people get horrible thoughts of pet owners that don’t take care of their pets.
+Or they allow their pets to jump on the furniture and scratch the floors.

 And so this is a real question, this is a real fear for people, so I absolutely understand it.

 Now, I’m not gonna tell you whether it’s good or bad.
 And yes, you can absolutely rent the house without allowing pets.

 But let me tell you what we’re kind of seeing.